Do you want to learn how to host a website? Self-hosted website builders like WordPress offer you full freedom to build any kind of website.

 - In order to run a web server, you need to put it on a computer connected to a high-speed internet connection 24 hours a day.

-- You also need to install updates for the web server software, keep backups, plan on a backup server, and more.
+- You also need to configure and install updates for the web server software, keep backups, plan on a backup server, and more.

 - The computer hosting your website will also be open to hacking attempts, malware injection, and DDOS attacks.
 This could also affect the security of all other computers on your network.